ThomasDuquette/ThomasDuquette.github.io/home.md

 layout: home
 ---

-My name is Thomas, and I am a 5th-year undergraduate student majoring in Mechanical Engineering at Université de Moncton.
-I am passionate about the field of robotics and currently work at the Dynamium Research Laboratory.
+My name is Thomas, and I am a fifth-year student pursuing a Bachelor's degree in Mechanical Engineering at the Université de Moncton.
+Passionate about the field of robotics, I am currently working within the Dynamium research laboratory.

 On this website, I aim to share informative publications about the concepts I have learned during my research.
-I will regularly update the content to keep you informed about my latest discoveries.
+I will regularly provide updates to keep you informed about my latest discoveries.

-The site is divided into two main sections: "About" and "Publications."
-In the "About" section provides more details about my background, interests, and motivations.
-The "Publications" section, you will find accessible articles that will enhance your understanding of complex robotics concepts.

-I would also like to mention that this website is available in English for those who prefer that language.

-I hope you have an enjoyable visit, and I trust you will find valuable and insightful information here.
-Feel free to contact me if you have any questions or suggestions.
+I wish you a pleasant visit, and I hope you find interesting and enriching information here.
+Please feel free to contact me if you have any questions or suggestions.

 Thank you for being here!